45. What if I am a college student?

 Verifying college student information

-You can tell DTA in writing or verbally (for example, by phone) where you attend school and which of the above rules you meet.
+You can tell DTA in writing or verbally (by phone or in person) where you attend school and which of the above rules you meet.
 DTA should not ask for any proof of your student status unless the information you give them is found “questionable.”
+(DTA does need proof of countable income.
 See Question 17.

-Example: Terry applies for SNAP over the phone with DTA and sends in proof of his identity and resident.
+Example: Terry applies for SNAP over the phone with DTA and sends in proof of his identity and MA residency.
 He tells the worker he is a Roxbury Community College student.
 DTA accepts his verbal statement and does not ask for any proof documents.

 For more information, including Know Your Rights fliers and SNAP outreach fliers and infographics on SNAP for students see: Masslegalservices.org/Food4Students